Overview

 Like Wantagh State Parkway, Ocean Parkway was built in the postwar 1930s to provide access to the crown jewel of the state park system, Jones Beach State Park.
 Unlike the former road, however, this one travels east–west and only recently added a pathway for nonmotorized traffic.

-The Ocean Parkway Coastal Greenway runs between Jones Beach Field 5, near Wantagh State Pkwy & Ocean Pkwy (Wantagh) and Captree State Park (3500 Ocean Parkway).
-Parking is available at both ends of the trail and at several locations along the route.
+The Ocean Parkway Coastal Greenway runs between Jones Beach Field 5, near Wantagh State Pkwy & Ocean Pkwy (Wantagh) and Captree State Park (3500 Ocean Parkway), both of which offer parking.

-There are also entrance/parking fees for Tobey Beach, Gilgo Beach, and Captree State Park.
+Please note that there are entrance/parking fees for Jones Beach State Park, Tobey Beach, Gilgo Beach, and Captree State Park.

 During the summer, there are more than 2 stops along the way you can buy drinks and food.